scoconno/scoconno.github.io/Teaching/Intro/5/Handout.md

 **First Imperative**

-Actions have logical implications-they imply general rules of conduct.
+A belief that you should perform an act has a logical implication---it implies general rules of conduct.
 If Sam decides he can break his promise to Sue to meet her for lunch, then he is acting under a general rule, like, it is ok to break promises.
 But Kant asks us to imagine whether such a rule is logically coherent.
-The practice of promise keeping, after all, assumes a distinction between acts we commit ourselves to perform compared to those we make no such committal.
+The practice of promise keeping, after all, assumes a distinction between acts we commit ourselves to perform compared to those we make no such committment.
 But if it is permissible for everyone to break their promises, then the very practice of promise-keeping loses the distinction it is built upon, the acts we commit to keeping vs those we do not.

 Kant's first categorial imperative asks us to generalize from any specific act and ask whether we can coherently conceive of a law that requires or prohibits  everyone to commit that act.
 If we cannot do so, then that shows us the act is moral/immoral.
-+ Duties include prohibition against killing the innocent, lying, committing suicide, failing to help others when feasible.
-Another example:

-If you tell a lie for financial gain, you are acting according to a maxim like 'it's ok to lie'.
+Another example: If you tell a lie for financial gain, you are acting according to a maxim like 'it's ok to lie'.
 Can we will that this law becomes a universal law applicable to everyone, i.e., everyone could consistently lie?
 No!
 Lying is possible only if we assume that telling the truth is the norm, i.e., I can only trick you into thinking I'm telling the truth if it would well, be a trick.

 **Second Formulation**